Wisdom Teeth Removal Mississauga On

 https://images.app.goo.gl/GzyihUbewxaH8zvb8

 Third molars, commonly known as your wisdom teeth, are typically the last teeth to erupt in your mouth.
 If healthy and functional, your wisdom teeth can be helpful.
 However, there are also reasons why you may need to consider removing your wisdom teeth.
-St. Lawrence Dentistry removes wisdom teeth awake or asleep.
+St. Lawrence Dentistry removes wisdom teeth.
 Dr. Hawryluk Jr. completed a general practice residency focusing on Wisdom teeth removal at the University of Colorado and has performed thousands of wisdom teeth removals.

 https://kingstownedentistry.com/wp-content/uploads/2018/09/impacted-wisdom-teeth.jpg